josecarlosbcn/breaded-test/README.md

 After install all their libraries needed you can start the application with the command *npm start*

+If you want to check only the code you've got it in *src* folder.

 ## Available Scripts

 In the project directory, you can run: